JezzWTF/diff/.docs/planned_features.md

 Suggested Features for Diff Checker

-Here are some features that could enhance your diff checker:
+Here are some features that could enhance the diff checker:
 Display & Navigation

     Side-by-side view vs. Inline view: Allow users to toggle between these common display modes.